 And then the final problem I found was that all the rust on the shutter blades has actually left them with a couple of very fine holes in them so they aren’t light tight.

 It would be a shame to give up on the camera though, so I’m going to see if I can find another Werra which I can either fix or use as a donor for this camera.
-It also means that there isn’t much to loose by taking the lens apart and seeing if I can find how to get into the actual shutter – at least I’ll know how to do it next time.
+It also means that there isn’t much to lose by taking the lens apart and seeing if I can find how to get into the actual shutter – at least I’ll know how to do it next time.